cheikhodjigo/Maze/README.md

 options disponibles peut être obtenu comme suit :

 ~~~
- $ bin/tp2 --help
 Usage: bin/tp2 [--help] [--with-solution] [--num-rows VALUE] [--num-cols VALUE]
-    [--output-format STRING] [--output-filename FILENAME]
+    [--walls-color VALUE] [--output-format STRING] [--output-filename FILENAME]

 Generates a random maze on the square grid.

 Optional arguments:
-  --help                   Show this help message and exit
+  --help                   Shows this help message and exit
   --num-rows VALUE         The number of rows in the maze.
                            The default value is 5.
   --num-cols VALUE         The number of columns in the maze.
                            The default value is 5.
+  --start R,C              The coordinates of the start room.
+                           The default value is top left corner.
+  --end R,C                The coordinates of the end room.
+                           The default value is bottom right corner.
   --with-solution          Also displays solution in the maze.
-  --walls-color VALUE      The color of the walls in the maze (e.g. \"navy\").
+  --walls-color VALUE      The color of the walls in the maze (e.g. "navy").
                            The name must be one of the 16 basic HTML colors.
-                           Defaults to \"black\".
+                           Defaults to "black".
 The option is ignored if the
-                           output format is \"text\".
+                           ouput format is "text".
   --output-format STRING   Selects the ouput format (either "text" or "png").
                            The default format is "text".
   --output-filename STRING The name of the output file.